gmacon/hypothesis-mongoengine/README.rst

 If the custom validation function accepts too few values, Hypothesis may fail the health check.
 In that case, supply a custom validator that generates acceptable examples more efficiently.

+Depending on the level of control you have over the models, it might be useful to infer everything *except* whether or not a field is required.
+In that cause, you can use the provided ``field_values`` strategy but provide ``required=True`` as a keyword argument.

 What's Not Supported
 --------------------